Area-53-Robotics/Intro-To-Robotics/docs/software/git/introduction.md

 -   GitHub desktop
 -   Lazygit

-There is no way we can teach all of them, so this guide aims to be more conceptual, rather than practical, giving you a baseline to build off of.
-We will provide additional resources [here](./further-reading.md).
+This section does not attempt to teach all of them.
+Each subsection will teach you the concepts required to understand the basics of git.
+It will also provide you with a few examples of how to use these concepts with the CLI, and with VSCode.

+This section does by no means teach all of git.
+We highly recommend to look into the further reading wherever it is given, and to look at the additional resources [here](./further-reading.md).

 This section is inspired from [this](https://rachelcarmena.github.io/2018/12/12/how-to-teach-git.html) website.